trek-view/basecamp/_posts/2022-03-18-using-ffmpeg-process-gopro-max-360.md

 Here we can see the telemetry has also copied successfully into stream `0:3`.

-You'll also see that a second audio track (GoPro specific -- `GoPro AMB` track in stream `0:3`) has also copied successfully.
+You will also see that a second audio track (GoPro specific -- `GoPro AMB` track in stream `0:3`) has also copied successfully.

-The one thing I don't quite understand is why the output `.mp4` has a duration of `00:00:20.48`, yet the input `.360` has a duration of `00:00:20.22` -- .26 second difference.
+The one thing I don't quite understand is why the output `.mp4` has a duration of `00:00:20.48`, yet the input `.360` has a duration of `00:00:20.22` -- a 0.26 second difference.
 If anyone reading this has any ideas as to why this occurs, please do drop me an email.

 ## 6. Pros and cons of MAX2Sphere

-If you've tried using the above instructions on a longer video (more than 2 minutes), it is very likely it took a long time to process.
+If you have tried using the above instructions on a longer video (more than 2 minutes), it is very likely it took a long time to process.

-If you need to process an entire video, ffmpeg is the fastest and easiest approach (it does not require separate frame extraction and stitching).
-You'll just have to deal with the processing time (or buy bigger hardware).
+If you need to process an entire video, ffmpeg is the fastest and easiest approach (because it does not require separate frame extraction and stitching).
+You will just have to deal with the processing time (or buy bigger hardware).

 However, if you only need a limited number of frames, for example 1 or 2 frames per second to create a virtual tour, then [MAX2Sphere](https://github.com/trek-view/MAX2sphere) is the way to go and will be much faster.